swoloszynski/journey-planner/docs/INSTALL.md

 Travis CI Set Up
 ----------------

 - Follow [instructions for encrypting files](https://docs.travis-ci.com/user/encrypting-files/) to add config/config.json to Travis.
+Use the `--pro` flag when encrypting a file.